Nialljb/unity-docs/Getting setup on Flywheel.md

 *Step 1:  Download*
 In the upper-right corner, select your account menu, and select Profile.
 Here there will be the option to download the CLI for your system.
 <img width="1614" alt="Screenshot 2022-08-09 at 17 29 24" src="https://user-images.githubusercontent.com/22872947/183707028-cc3e8d46-39ff-436f-a096-a4f32448e1a5.png">
-If on a Mac Flywheel will need to be added as a security exception in system preferences before you can open. *If on a mac pro (M1 max chip) it may be necessary to start in safemode and allow user managment of system terminal extensions under security options.
+If on a Mac Flywheel will need to be added as a security exception in system preferences before you can open. *If on a mac pro (M1 max chip) it may be necessary to start in safemode and allow user managment of system terminal extensions under security options.*

 *Step 2: Generate an API key*
 Also under Flywheel Profile tab (Do not share)

 *Step 3: Navigate to the fw.exe or fw app*
 Move to somewhere it can be run from.
 Ideally on your system path.
+See Flywheel documentation in link above for more information.

+From terminal on Mac (open by pressing command + space and start typing Terminal)
 > sudo cp ~/Downloads/darwin_amd64/fw /usr/local/bin/

 *Step 4: Log in from the CLI*
 Should be possible to login via the command line with the site adress and your API